-- JDK 1.4 or later (JDK 1.4.2 or later is recommended) - A Java Generic Security Services (GSS) Manager: - a The default Sun GSS Manager, which is part of the JDK, or - b Wedgetail JCSI Kerberos version 2.6 or later, or - c CyberSafe TrustBroker Application Security Runtime Library version 3.1.0 or later, or - d A GSS Manager implementation from another vendor. - A KDC that is supported and interoperable at the server side with your GSS library and at the client side with your GSSManager.
+- JDK 1.6 or later - A Java Generic Security Services (GSS) Manager: - a The default Sun GSS Manager, which is part of the JDK, or - b Wedgetail JCSI Kerberos version 2.6 or later, or - c CyberSafe TrustBroker Application Security Runtime Library version 3.1.0 or later, or - d A GSS Manager implementation from another vendor. - A KDC that is supported and interoperable at the server side with your GSS library and at the client side with your GSSManager.